Ciklum

-Ciklum is an international software development and IT outsourcing company founded in Denmark in 2002.
+Ciklum is a software development and IT outsourcing company's founded in Denmark in 2002.
 It is headquartered in London, United Kingdom.

-The company has software development centers and branch offices in India, United Kingdom, United States, United Arab Emirates, Spain, Switzerland, Denmark, Israel, Poland, Ukraine, and Pakistan.
+The company operates software development centers and offices in several countries, including India, United Kingdom, United States, United Arab Emirates, Spain, Switzerland, Denmark, Israel, Poland, Ukraine, and Pakistan.

 Social responsibility and educational initiatives

+Ciklum has participated in several educational and social initiatives in Ukraine.

-In 2011, Ciklum partnered together with other companies in order to create BIONIC Hill Innovation Park - a Ukrainian innovation park constructed similarly to the Silicon Valley.
+In 2011, Ciklum participated in the establishment of BIONIC Hill Innovation Park - a Ukrainian innovation park constructed similarly to the Silicon Valley.

-In September 2012, Ciklum co-launched BIONIC University, the first Ukrainian intercorporate IT university working on the premises of National University of Kyiv-Mohyla Academy.
-The University prepares IT specialists of a new formation, who were globally competitive yet aiming at professional fulfillment in Ukraine.
+In 2012, Ciklum co-launched BIONIC University, the first Ukrainian intercorporate IT university working on the premises of National University of Kyiv-Mohyla Academy.
+The initiative focused on IT education and training in cooperation with academic institutions in Ukraine.

-In April 2014, Ciklum, together with other IT companies operating in Ukraine, initiated the launch of Brain Basket Foundation to fund free trainings for those who wish to study programming.
-This initiative is aimed at developing Ukraine's $2 billion IT Industry towards a goal of generating $10 billion in annual revenue and creating 100,000 jobs by 2020.
-Ciklum has pledged $100,000 to the program.
+In 2014, the company participated in the launch of the Brain Basket Foundation, an initiative aimed at supporting IT education and workforce development in Ukraine.

-In January 2018, Ciklum supported the first-ever Ukraine House in Davos during the 2018 World Economic Forum.
+In 2018, Ciklum supported the establishment of Ukraine House in Davos during the World Economic Forum.

-Clients and services
+Services

-Ciklum provides services including custom development, quality engineering, data & analytics, Robotic Process Automation, Product development and Consulting.
+Ciklum provides software development and IT consulting services, including application development and quality assurance.

-Ciklum provides teams, project-based services, and peak resources on a short-term basis.
-Ciklum key clients are eToro, Just Eat, Betsson, and TUI.

 History

-Ciklum was founded in 2002 by Danish native Torben Majgaard who chaired the Board by 2019, in Kyiv, Ukraine.
-Since then, the company has grown to over 3,500 employees.
+Ciklum was founded in 2002 by Danish entrepreneur Torben Majgaard in Kyiv, Ukraine.
+By the late 2010s, the company employed several thousand people across multiple countries.

 In 2017, Michael Boustridge was appointed CEO.

 In 2019, Ciklum raised a new investment led by Dragon Capital with AVentures Capital co-investment.

-Since April 2023, Ciklum's CEO has been Rajaram Radhakrishnan.

-In 2022, since the beginning of the Russian invasion, the company's top management and Ciklum investors have personally directed more than ₴40 million to organizations that help the Armed Forces and citizens of the country who suffered as a result of the war.
-Separately, Ciklum allocated ₴1.5 million to finance the Ukrainian army.
+Following the Russian invasion of Ukraine in 2022, the company reported operational adjustments while continuing its business activities in the region.
 In addition, Ciklum continued to develop the from Patriots to Patriots program for donations from employee income.

-It means the company will double the collected funds and direct them to support the army.
+In April 2023, Rajaram Radhakrishnan became chief executive officer of the company.

 Acquisitions

-In 2009, Ciklum purchased the main business activities from Mondo's bankruptcy.
+In 2009, Ciklum acquired the main business activities of Mondo following its bankruptcy.

 In 2011, Ciklum acquired 50% of SCR Gruppen (Denmark).

 In 2013, Ciklum acquired Danish IT outsourcing provider Kuadriga.

-In 2015, George Soros's Ukrainian Redevelopment Fund acquired a significant stake in Ciklum.
+In 2015, the Ukrainian Redevelopment Fund associated with George Soros acquired a significant minority stake in the company.